openshift/training/beta-1-setup.md

 Hooray!

+### Looking at the Pod in the Web Console
+In the web console, if you click "Browse" and then "Pods", you'll see the pod we just created and some information about it.

 Go ahead and delete this pod so that you don't get confused in later examples:

-    osc delete pod hello-openshift
+    osc delete pod hello-openshift -n betaproject

-Take a moment to think about what this pod definition really did -- it defined an arbitrary Docker image, made sure to fetch it (if it wasn't present), and then ran it.
-This could have just as easily been an application from an ISV available in a registry or something already written and built-in house.
+Take a moment to think about what this pod definition really did -- it referenced an arbitrary Docker image, made sure to fetch it (if it wasn't present), and then ran it.
+This could have just as easily been an application from an ISV available in a registry or something already written and built in-house.

 This is really powerful.
 We will explore using "arbitrary" docker images later.